Ritchie Torres: Taxi medallion predatory loans

-As chair of the oversight and investigations committee, newly empowered in January 2018 by city council speaker Corey Johnson, Torres said he had documentation that as early as 2010 the Bloomberg administration was "aware that medallion prices could crumple", a year before ride hailing pioneer Uber started its service in the city.
+As chair of the oversight and investigations committee, newly empowered in January 2018 by city council speaker Corey Johnson, Torres said he had documentation that as early as 2010 the Bloomberg administration was "aware that medallion prices could crumple", a year before ridesharing pioneer Uber started its service in the city.
 Medallion prices dropped considerably in 2014, likely due to competition from ride-share companies.
 Medallion owners sued the city and Uber in November 2015.
 By 2017, 60,000 ride-share vehicles outnumbered medallion vehicles by almost 4 to 1, and many medallion owners faced the prospect of bankruptcy or severe debt because of the low medallion prices, which few were willing to pay.
-Torres said the "medallion market collapse is a cautionary tale" and "one of the greatest government scandals in the history of New York City".
+Torres said the "medallion market collapse is a cautionary tale" and "one of the greatest government scandals in the history of New York City."

-In July 2019, the city council considered how to address the city's taxicab industry with the National Taxi Workers' Alliance's concerns that the NYC Taxi and Limousine Commission knowingly sold medallions at inflated prices, bringing in $1 billion in revenue to city government, while saddling "thousands of drivers with impossible debt loads", leading to suicides.
-Efforts continued, and in 2022, culminated in the Medallion Relief Program.
+In July 2019, the city council considered how to address the city's taxicab industry with the National Taxi Workers' Alliance's concerns that the NYC Taxi and Limousine Commission knowingly sold medallions at inflated prices, bringing in $1 billion in revenue to the city government, while saddling "thousands of drivers with impossible debt loads", leading to suicides.

 Cashless businesses

 In July 2019, Torres proposed legislation to address the movement in New York toward cashless business practices at stores and restaurants.
 He did so to preserve access for those who rely on cash for their purchases.
 The businesses accept only bank cards and e-commerce payments rather than hard currency, in part for higher efficiency, possibly streamlining both cashiering, and accounting; and for security reasons, as having cash risks robbery.
-According to the Federal Deposit Insurance Corporation, in 2017 16.9% of African-American households "and 14% of Latino households did not have a bank account"; 6.5% of all households did not have a bank account; and 18.7% with accounts also used non-insured institutions for financial transactions.
-In New York City, 12% did not have bank accounts in 2013, including "domestic violence survivors who don't wish to be traced and undocumented immigrants as some of those who may face significant challenges when opening bank accounts".
-They instead often use payday loans and check cashing facilities.
+According to the Federal Deposit Insurance Corporation, in 2017, 16.9% of African-American households "and 14% of Latino households did not have a bank account"; 6.5% of all households did not have a bank account; and 18.7% with accounts also used non-insured institutions for financial transactions.
+In New York City, 12% did not have bank accounts in 2013, including "domestic violence survivors who don't wish to be traced and undocumented immigrants, as some of those who may face significant challenges when opening bank accounts."
+They instead often use payday loans and check-cashing facilities.
 Torres's proposal would fine noncompliant businesses, while allowing them to refuse currency higher than $20 bills.
 It also prohibits charging more for using cash.